kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 ## Create an Upstream

-First we are going to create a simple upstream for testing called `json-upstream`, that routes to a static site.
+First we are going to create a simple Upstream for testing called `json-upstream`, that routes to a static site.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/pathmatch_createupstream.mp4" type="video/mp4">